1j01/hacky-game/README.md

 	* You can use [Hamachi](https://www.vpn.net/) to establish connections between computers if LAN doesn't work for you

-	* **TODO/FIXME:**
-	  Handle connection ending
-	  (don't crash on `ECONNRESET`, boot you from the world with a nice animation)

 	* **TODO:**
+	  When booted from a server, have the world door sputter out behind you

+	* **TODO:**
-	  Get booted if server isn't responding
+	  Get booted if server doesn't respond for some time

 	* **FIXME:**
 	  Disparity between `localhost` and the IP address used when reentering your own world